-- 1. Information shared in the class is considered confidential.
-Students may share experiences and ideas outside of class, but information pertaining to personal disclosures or specific sexual information from students should not be discussed outside the classroom. - 2.
-Proper terminology will be used in lectures and should therefore be used by students in all correspondence, writings, etc. - 3.
-Diversity is a positive thing.
+1. Information shared in the class is considered confidential.
+Students may share experiences and ideas outside of class, but information pertaining to personal disclosures or specific sexual information from students should not be discussed outside the classroom.

+2. Proper terminology will be used in lectures and should therefore be used by students in all correspondence, writings, etc.

+3. Diversity is a positive thing.
 Many may have differences of opinions, experiences, and values.
-These diverse influences on sexuality will be celebrated and learned from, not devalued or used against one another - 4.
-Each person is entitled to his/her own opinion and feelings.
+These diverse influences on sexuality will be celebrated and learned from, not devalued or used against one another.

+4. Each person is entitled to his/her own opinion and feelings.
 It is appropriate to present opposing views or acknowledge a difference of opinion.
 However, it is not appropriate to belittle or challenge someone's opinion or feelings

 Grading: All quizzes and exams will require LockDown Browser which you will need to download onto your computer and to ensure that it is working/functional.
 (Instructions are provided for you on BlackBoard).
-I would suggest that you do not wait until the last day of classes to try and complete all of the work, the suggested dates will help you stay on track and not overwhelm you.
+Due dates for Response Papers, Quizzes, and Exams are fixed; late responses are not accepted.
+I would suggest that you do not wait until the last day to take quizzes or submit your papers, because technical issues with your computer is not an excuse for missing these deadlines.